How energy optimisation can help your business practice good grid citizenship

 By reframing our mindset to that of a ‘citizen’ rather than ‘consumer’, we can start thinking of the electricity grid as something to be supported and shared, rather than simply taken from.

-To find out more about how we can help you take the next step in your sustainability strategy, reach out to our friendly team of experts, who are happy to answer your questions.
-You can also find out more about how your business can navigate and take advantage of the energy transition in our three guides, here.
+To find out more about how we can help you take the next step in your sustainability strategy, reach out to our friendly team of experts to find out more about our energy transition solutions.

 1 https://www.neso.energy/news/britains-electricity-explained-2024-review